replab/replab/StyleGuide.md

 - A function handle quick implementation class SemigroupFun that has a single constructor, calling all XXXFun superclasses

+# Lazy properties

+If a computed property is cached, it is implemented using a protected property `expensiveProp_`, and accessed using a method `expensiveProp` that then checks if `expensiveProp_` has already been computed.

 # Abstract classes/methods

-As Octave does not support abstract methods, we use the following workaround.
+As Octave does not support abstract methods, we "implement" abstract methods by throwing `error('Abstract');` in the method body.

-In the base abstract class, an abstract method `operation(args)` looks for a property called `operationFun`, stores it into a variable `f` then calls `f(args)`.

-This enables subclasses to implement the abstract class in a generic way (see `replab.GroupFun` for an example) without duplicating too much code.

-If an error appears at runtime in one of those pseudo-abstract methods, it was supposed to be overriden in a subclass but was not.

 # Typeclasses